Elias Hicks: Hicksite–Orthodox split

-Though the initial separation was intended to be temporary, by 1828 there were two independent Quaker groupings in the city, both claiming to be the Philadelphia Yearly Meeting.
+Though the initial separation was intended to be temporary, by 1828, there were two independent Quaker groupings in the city, both claiming to be the Philadelphia Yearly Meeting.
 Other yearly meetings split along similar lines during subsequent years, including those in New York, Baltimore, Ohio, and Indiana.
-Those who followed Hicks became termed Hicksites and his critics termed Orthodox Friends, each faction considering itself to be the rightful expression of the legacy of the founder of the Friends, George Fox.
+Those who followed Hicks became termed Hicksites and his critics termed Orthodox Friends, each faction considering itself to be the true expression of the legacy of the founder of the Friends, George Fox.

 The split was also based on marked socioeconomic factors with Hicksite Friends being mostly poor and rural and with Orthodox Friends being mostly urban and middle-class.
 Many of the rural country Friends kept to Quaker traditions of "plain speech" and "plain dress", both long-abandoned by Quakers in the towns and cities.

+Both Orthodox and Hicksite factions were active in the formation of educational institutions.
+To wit, Orthodox Quakers founded Haverford College and Hicksites Swarthmore College.

 Both the Orthodox and Hicksite Friends experienced further schisms.
 The main following of the Orthodox Friends followed the practices of the English Quaker Joseph John Gurney who possessed an evangelical position.
 As time went on, a majority of the meetings endorsed forms of worship much like those of a traditional Protestant church.
-Those Orthodox Friends who did not agree with the practices of the Gurneyites branched off to form the Wilburite, Conservative, Primitive and Independent yearly meetings.
+Friends in line with Gurney became known as Gurneyites.
+Those Orthodox Friends who did not agree with the practices of the Gurneyites, led by John Wilbur of Rhode Island, branched off to form the Wilburite branch of Conservative, Primitive and Independent yearly meetings.
 Those Hicksite Friends who did not agree with the lessened discipline within the Hicksite yearly meetings founded Congregational, or Progressive groups.

 In 1828, the split in American Quakerism also spread to the Quaker community in Canada that had immigrated there from New York, the New England states and Pennsylvania in the 1790s.
 This resulted in a parallel system of Yearly Meetings in Upper Canada, as in the United States.

 The eventual division between Hicksites and the evangelical Orthodox Friends in the US was both deep and long-lasting.
 Full reconciliation between them took decades to achieve, from the first reunified Monthly Meetings in the 1920s until finally resolved with the reunification of Baltimore Yearly Meeting in 1968.